choulily/magisk-22.1-fix/README.md

 [![Downloads](https://img.shields.io/badge/dynamic/json?color=green&label=Downloads&query=totalString&url=https%3A%2F%2Fraw.githubusercontent.com%2Ftopjohnwu%2Fmagisk-files%2Fcount%2Fcount.json&cacheSeconds=1800)](https://raw.githubusercontent.com/topjohnwu/magisk-files/count/count.json)

+## About this fork
+Magisk-v22.1 is th latest version that support android 4.
+But, it have some bugs that cause "signature not invalid" when install on some samsung devices.
+This fork attempt to fix these bugs and get magisk working on these devices.

 ## Introduction

 Magisk is a suite of open source tools for customizing Android, supporting devices higher than Android 4.2.
 It covers fundamental parts of Android customization: root, boot scripts, SELinux patches, AVB2.0 / dm-verity / forceencrypt removals etc.